Icinga/chef-icinga2/README.md

 As mentioned in a section above, instead of creating `Host` objects for each chef node, using LWRP `environment` `Host` objects can easily be created for all chef nodes for a chef environment.

 LWRP resource attributes are common for all the `Host`.
 It may be required to define or override attribute for few specific `Host` objects, but it is not yet incorporated or foreseen any usage at this point which might change over time.

+**Turn Off Monitoring for a Chef Node**

+To turn off monitoring for a chef node, simply set attribute - `node['monitoring_off']`.

+If this attribute is set for a chef node, LWRP `environment` will simply ignore that node.

 **LWRP generated config file**